ojudith/my_blog/content/blog/2019-introduction.md

 The essence of this blog basically to share my learning or work experiences in different  front-end or back-end technologies and other related subject matter in form of articles.

-I do hope you find my articles resourceful, feel free to send a [DM](https://twiiter.com/OseJudith) if you have anything to share and also don't forget to share my articles to your friends :+1 :sparkles
+I do hope you find my articles resourceful, feel free to send a [DM](https://twiiter.com/OseJudith) if you have anything to share and also don't forget to share my articles to your friends :+1: :sparkles:

 cheers!!!